polkadot-cloud/polkadot-staking-dashboard/README.md

 ## Config Files
 There are some ad-hoc files defining app configuration where needed.
 These just provide a means of bootstrapping app data, and further abstraction could be explored in the future.
 - [`config/pages.ts`](https://github.com/rossbulat/polkadot-staking-dashboard/blob/master/src/config/pages.ts): provides the pages and page categories of the app.
-- [`config/assistant.ts`](https://github.com/rossbulat/polkadot-staking-dashboard/blob/master/src/config/assistant.ts): provides the assistant content.
+- [`config/help.ts`](https://github.com/rossbulat/polkadot-staking-dashboard/blob/master/src/config/help.ts): provides the help content.
 - [`Utils.ts`](https://github.com/rossbulat/polkadot-staking-dashboard/blob/master/src/Utils.ts): Various general helper functions used throughout the app, such as formatting utilities.

 ## Folders